-The FY 2021/22 budget includes 2,555.91 FTE, an increase of 6.26 FTE as compared to the FY 2020/21 budget.
+The FY 2021/22 budget includes 2,576.91 FTE, an increase of 27.26 FTE as compared to the FY 2020/21 budget.
 Refer to Citywide Personnel in Attachment 1 for a comprehensive listing of personnel schedules and explanation of changes from the prior year.
 The following summarizes net increases and decreases in total FTE at the fund and department level:

-• General Fund: 14.25 decrease in FTE
+General Fund: 14.25 decrease in FTE

-- Mayor (Add 0.50 FTE): A 0.50 FTE International Affairs & Protocol Officer has been added, funded by a department reorganization with no net increase to the department's budget.
-The net salary and benefit savings resulting from the department's reorganization is approximately \$40,000. - City Manager's Office (Delete 1.00 FTE): The Performance and Audit Manager (1.00 FTE) position has been deleted and the budget transferred to non-personnel to outsource this function. - City Clerk (Add 1.00 FTE): In FY 2020/21, a Deputy City Clerk (1.00 FTE) was added to the City Clerk's Office to assume clerk responsibilities of the Budget Engagement Commission and Board of Public Utilities.
-In FY 2021/22, the position will also assume the clerk duties of the Airport Commission and several other bodies funded by the General Fund.
-The position is allocated based on the historical number of agenda items, with 12% of the costs remaining in the General Fund. - Human Resources (Add 1.0 FTE): Add Employee Relations Officer (1.00 FTE) funded by Public Utilities. - Community & Economic Development (Add 0.25 FTE): A 0.25 FTE Real Property Agent has been added, funded by department reorganization with no impact to the department's budget. - Police (Delete 1.0 FTE): Delete a Police Detective (1.00 FTE) that was funded by the Riverside Auto Theft Interdiction Detail (RAID) grant which the department no longer receives. - Fire (Transfer Out 14.00 FTE, Delete 1.00 FTE): Fourteen (14) firefighters were transferred from the General Fund to Measure Z to meet the Fire Department's General Fund vacancy savings target.
-An Inventory Control Specialist (1.00 FTE) that was approved by City Council as a partially funded grant position has now moved to a fully funded Urban Search & Rescue (USAR) grant position.
-Grants are not budgeted through the annual budget process but are appropriated upon receipt of the grant award.
+Mayor (Add 0.50 FTE): An International Affairs & Protocol Officer (0.50 FTE) has been added, funded by a department reorganization with no net increase to the department's budget.
+The net salary and benefit savings resulting from the department's reorganization is approximately \$40,000.

+- City Manager's Office (Delete 1.00 FTE): The Performance and Audit Manager (1.00 FTE) position has been deleted and the budget transferred to non-personnel to outsource this function. - City Clerk (Add 1.00 FTE): In FY 2020/21, a Deputy City Clerk (1.00 FTE) was added to the City Clerk's Office to assume clerk responsibilities of the Budget Engagement Commission and Board of Public Utilities.
+In FY 2021/22, the position will also assume the clerk duties of the Airport Commission funded by the Airport Fund and several other meeting bodies funded by the General Fund.
+The position is allocated based on the historical number of agenda items, with 12% of the costs remaining in the General Fund. - Human Resources (Add 1.0 FTE): Add Employee Relations Officer (1.00 FTE) funded by Public Utilities. - Community & Economic Development (Add 0.25 FTE): A Real Property Agent (0.25 FTE) has been added, funded by a department reorganization with no impact to the department's budget. - Police (Delete 1.0 FTE): Delete a Police Detective (1.00 FTE) that was funded by the Riverside Auto Theft Interdiction Detail (RAID) grant which the department no longer receives. - Fire (Transfer Out 14.00 FTE, Delete 1.00 FTE): Fourteen (14) firefighters were transferred from the General Fund to Measure Z to meet the Fire Department's General Fund vacancy savings target.
+An Inventory Control Specialist (1.00 FTE) that was approved by the City Council as a partially funded grant position has now moved to a fully funded Urban Search & Rescue (USAR) grant position.
+Grants are not budgeted through the annual budget process but are appropriated upon receiptof the grant award.

-• Measure Z: 18.26 Increase in FTE
+Measure Z: 38.26 Increase in FTE

-- Fire (Transfer In 14.00 FTE): Fourteen (14) firefighters were transferred from the General Fund to Measure Z to meet the Fire Department's General Fund vacancy savings target. - Parks, Recreation and Community Services (Add 4.26 FTE): In FY 2019/20, the City Council approved the reallocation of Youth Innovation Center furniture, fixtures and equipment funding to operating costs of the Youth Innovation Center which included 4.26 FTE comprised of: Recreation Leader (2.13 FTE) and Instructor (2.13 FTE).
-As a result of the pandemic and closure of the Youth Innovation Center, the unused funding allocation will be requested to be carried over to fund these positions in FY 2021/22, resulting in no fiscal impact in the FY 2021/22 proposed budget.
+- Fire (Transfer In 14.00 FTE): Fourteen (14) firefighters were transferred from the General Fund to Measure Z to meet the Fire Department's General Fund vacancy savings target. - Parks, Recreation and Community Services (Add 4.26 FTE): In FY 2019/20, the City Council approved the reallocation of Youth Innovation Center furniture, fixtures and equipment funding to operating costs of the Youth Innovation Center which included 4.26 FTE comprised of: Recreation Leaders (2.13 FTE) and Instructors (2.13 FTE).
+As a result of the pandemic and closure of the Youth Innovation Center, the unused funding allocation will be requested to be carried over to fund these positions in FY 2021/22, resulting in no fiscal impact in the FY 2021/22 proposed budget. - o Police (Add 20.00 FTE): Add twenty (20) Park and Neighborhood Specialists for the proposed Park and Neighborhood Specialist program, if approved by the City Council.